My clients have a Plan A policy and are travelling to the Dogon tribe area of Mali and have asked if they are covered?

 In a nutshell: if they go ahead without talking directly to their insurer and subsequently make a claim or require assistance, it may, in all likelihood, be declined.

-But if they make special arrangements with their insurer before they go, it may be possible to get cover. almost 6 years agoAnswered by Ask Phil
+But if they make special arrangements with their insurer before they go, it may be possible to get cover. about 6 years agoAnswered by Ask Phil